AutoBench: Automatic Testbench Generation and Evaluation Using LLMs for HDL Design: Automatic Testbench Generation Framework

-With the generated hybrid testbench, implementing a self-enhancement system is necessary to enhance the testbench.
+With the generated hybrid testbench, implementing a self- enhancement system is necessary to enhance the testbench.
 Note that the self-enhancement system does not involve functional correction for the Python checker because there is no additional data to verify the correctness of the testbench in practice.